 Same billet, made into a back plate blank.
 The rest became ribs and neck.

-Then, I traced out all the neck billets and used a bandsaw to cut them out.
+While the glue was drying on the plates, I traced out all the neck billets.
+I used a bandsaw to cut them out, to produce “neck blanks.”

 Looks like a “bouquet of fiddle necks.”
 They will be matched with their respective backs and ribs.

-Next, in addition to the work on the heavier components, I sliced ribs from appropriate wood to match the wood of the backs: a darker maple back required darker maple ribs.
-They will be only 1 mm thick when finished.
+In addition to the preparation of the heavier components, I used a bandsaw to slice rib material from appropriate wood to match the wood of the backs.
+For example, a darker maple back required darker maple ribs.
+I then sanded them to 1 mm final thickness, using the oscillating spindle sander.

 I was glad I had rib material that matched the color of the old wood for this fiddle.
 That back (below) was harvested in September, 1983.